 Sun Dried Tomato Pesto

 This recipe takes probably less than 5 minutes to get together.
-But you need a food processor.
-Add all the ingredients apart from the olive oil, and then pour the olive oil slowly into the food processor while it's doing its business.
-Process until desired smoothness, I like a few chunks of pine nuts in mine.
-Store in airtight container.
+But you do need a food processor.
+Add all the ingredients apart from the olive oil, process a little before pouring the olive oil slowly into the food processor while it's processing.

 I'm stressing the fact that you need a food processor, and not a blender, because I have a tendency to overlook this.
 I always go for the blender first, realizing it was a mistake, and then I have to clean two appliances instead of one...
 It's just that the food processor is at the back of the cupboard, so everything needs to go out.
 Complete war zone, I definitely need a better system.